Frequently Asked Questions

 Q: What is Progressive Multi-Pulse™ technology & how is it different from other systems?

 A: InLight systems automatically pulse light through seven different frequencies during each 20-minute session when placed on setting A, B or C. The exact frequencies vary from setting to setting.
-Scientific studies suggest that pulsed light is more effective than light which is applied continuously.

 Q: What has light therapy been shown to do?

 REDUCE PAIN: LLLT has been shown in scientific studies to release nitric oxide which causes local vasodilatation which improves the oxygenation of ischemic tissue to reduce pain.
-It also triggers the nucleus of the cell, in a process called Photobiomodulation, to manufacture various healing substances, including anti-inflammatories, which also reduce pain.

 Q: Why are there only three wavelengths used?